WICG/scheduling-apis/spec/security.md

 how long they've been starved.
 Using a dynamic scheme increases the set of potential task which in turn decreases the fidelity of the information.

-{{Scheduler/postTask()}} supports prioritization for tasks scheduled with it.
+{{Scheduler/postTask()}} and {{Scheduler/yield()}} support prioritization for
+the tasks and continuations they schedule.
 How these tasks are interleaved with other task sources is also implementation-dependent, however it might be possible for an attacker to further reduce the set of potential tasks that can run instead of its own by leveraging this priority.
-For example, if a UA uses a simple static prioritization scheme spanning all event loops in a thread, then using
+For example, if a UA uses a simple static prioritization scheme spanning all event loops in a thread, then using "{{TaskPriority/user-blocking}}" {{Scheduler/postTask()}} tasks or "{{ContinuationPriority/user-visible}}" and higher priority
-{{TaskPriority/user-blocking}} {{Scheduler/postTask()}} tasks instead of
-{{Window/postMessage(message, options)|postMessage()}} tasks might decrease
-this set, depending on their relative prioritization and what is between.
+{{Scheduler/yield()}} continuations &mdash; which are meant to have a higher event loop priority &mdash; instead of {{Window/postMessage(message, options)|postMessage()}} tasks might decrease this set, depending on their relative prioritization and what runs between.

 **What Mitigations are Possible?** <br/>
 There are mitigations that implementers can consider to minimize the risk: